MULTI-ON/cookbook/README.md

 ## ⚙️ Use
 Our Agent API is designed with developers in mind, providing a seamless integration experience.
 Whether you're a seasoned developer or just starting out, you'll find our API easy to use and highly flexible.

 We are continuously working on integrating with more toolkits to provide a versatile and robust platform for our developers.
-Please contribue new [Integrations here](https://github.com/MULTI-ON/api/tree/main/examples)
+Please submit new Integrations [here](https://github.com/MULTI-ON/api/tree/main/examples)

 Join us in our journey and give us a star if you find our project useful!